 Best Things to do in Helsinki in 1 Day

-Planning your Helsinki itinerary and wondering about the best things to do in one day in Helsinki?
+Are you planning your Helsinki itinerary and wondering about the best things to do in one day in Helsinki?
 Then read on – whether you visit as a day trip from Tallinn or Stockholm or any other city close by or do a Finland trip and plan to stop in Helsinki in 1 day – here is what you need to know.

 When I visited Tallinn in September (find out about my Tallinn trip here), I also decided to spend a day in Helsinki.
 It seems a day trip from Tallinn to Helsinki is a great idea since it is easy to get from one place to another.

 While I admit that Finland, especially Helsinki, is not probably the first place to visit in Europe as an American, it is a fun place to see if you are in Europe for longer.
+Helsinki is a beautiful city, and I enjoyed my one day in Helsinki, but it hasn’t become my favorite place in Europe.
+However, one place has stolen my heart, and here are my top tips for what to do in Helsinki.

 Disclaimer: Tallinnk provided me with a ferry ticket, but, as always, opinions are my own.
 This post also contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.